SamWindell/Signet/docs/usage.md

 ## gain
 ### Description:
-Gain: changes the volume of the file(s).
+Changes the volume of the file(s).

 ### Usage:
   `gain` `[OPTIONS]` `gain`